 4. When am I eligible to apply?

-Under California law, a party can file a PFFI post-arrest.
-But there are actually four distinct scenarios under when a person can file a petition.
-These are when a person:
+Under California law, there are four distinct scenarios under which you can file a PFFI.
+These are when you:

-- has been detained by an arresting agency, but not officially arrested by police for a crime,
+- have been detained by an arresting agency, but not officially arrested by police for a crime,

-- has been arrested for an offense, but not formally charged,
+- have been arrested for an offense, but not formally charged,

-- was formally charged for a crime, but the prosecuting attorneys dropped the charge, and,
+- were formally charged with a crime, but the prosecuting attorneys dropped the charge, and,

-- was formally charged for a crime and tried for that crime, but there was no criminal conviction.
+- were formally charged with a crime and tried for that crime, but there was no criminal conviction.

 5. What are the benefits?

-The reality is that arrest records can make it difficult for persons to accomplish basic life goals.
+The reality is that arrest records can make it difficult for you to accomplish basic life goals.
 Thus, a petition for factual innocence removes barriers to these goals.

 A background check these days may now be run for any of the following: